bentunadeyilim1234/audio2mp4-discord/README.md

 # How to Use

-- Create a new using `python3 -m venv env`
+- Create a new enviroment using `python3 -m venv env`
 - Install dependecies using `pip install -r requirements.txt`
 - Create a new file called `.env`
 - Insert a new value with name `DISCORD_TOKEN` and insert your bot's token